bjurinformatik/Excercises_Python_Course/README.md

-# Repository for excercise solutions
+# Repository for exercise solutions

+Yes, I know that exercises in the repository name is misspelled...